 The moon orbits the earth once every 27.3 days, and as it does so, it passes through the 12 constellations.
 It is believed that the constellations bring influence to the soil through the elements of earth, air, fire, air and water.
 These elements then affect the way in which a plant grows - earth = roots, air = flowers, fire = fruits and seed, and water = leaves.
 The work of one of Steiner’s students, Maria Thun, brought this research to where it is today: an biodynamic calendar which is published annually for biodynamic practitioners to follow.

-Whether or not you choose to investigate the more philosophical realm of Steiner, one thing is for sure: the practical principles that he put forward have been seen to improve soil health in agriculture around the world.
+Whether or not you choose to investigate the more philosophical realm, one thing is true: the practical principles put forward have been seen to improve soil health in agriculture around the world.
 And the wine?
 Many wine professionals defend the notion that biodynamic wines express an untold energy within the glass - an energy that may not be tangible, but rather something sensory.